Safety Profile

 Onset of NEs can be concurrent with CRS, following resolution of CRS, or in the absence of CRS1

-The majority of the KYMRIAH-related NEs required no specific protocol-defined intervention other than supportive care4
+Majority of NEs required no specific protocol-defined intervention other than supportive care4

 All NEs resolved with appropriate management6